Proto007/BentoML-gRPC-support/README.md

 # Update:
-Suggested two ways to do represent pandas.
+Suggested two ways to represent pandas.
 Using maps or arrays.

 # BentoML-gRPC-support
 This repository shows progress to extend bentoML service using gRPC.